robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

          , "</title><meta charset=\"utf-8\"><body><section class=\"main\">", 1,
          , "</section>", 2,
          , "</body></html>"
-         ], { page: { title: "..."
-                    , content: "..."
-                    , arbitraryHtml: parseHtml("...") }})
+         ], "Title", "Content", parseHtml("..."))

 It's now the job of the `html` function to parse the literal parts and substitute the varying parts appropriately, maintaining the composition rules of the underlying language — which means verifying the arbitraryHTML to see if it's valid, and entity encoding the other values.
 So, as a start, **it's a freaking awesome thing!**

 ## Parsing is still hard (ouch!)

-I won't get in much [details on parsing theory, techniques and other stuff][parsing], since [people did that already][parsing].
+I won't get into the [gory details of parsing theory, techniques and other stuff][parsing], since [people did that already][parsing].
 However there is a problem when most people aren't exposed to a primer on parsing and interpretation techniques that they can actually use when they have to deal with different formats of data, or programming languages.
 Those two topics become even more essential when you work on top of a platform that needs to bring together so many different languages at the same time, like The Web.

-This lack of basic knowledge in programming languages, the mindset that "Strings are okay" for structured formats, the perception people have that parsing and interpretation are *"so hard only geniuses can do it"*, and the fact that ECMAScript 6's quasis are too generic to put the burden of parsing on the library authors (something you don't have in Lisps).
+This lack of basic knowledge in programming languages, the mindset that "Strings are okay" for structured formats, the perception people have that parsing and interpretation are *"so hard only geniuses can do it"*, and the fact that ECMAScript 6's quasis are too generic to put the burden of parsing on the library authors (something you don't have in Lisps) are all things that contribute to the possible misuses of quasi-literals.

-While [TC39 definitely acknowledges the problem and is trying to fix them for the common cases][quasi-ti], everything mentioned contributes to possible misuses of quasi-literals for cases that deviate a little from that, like HTTP headers, or building shell commands, for example.
+Of course, [TC39 definitely acknowledges the problem and is trying to fix them for the common cases][quasi-ti], but we could still see some terrible misuses of quasi-literals for cases that deviate a little from that, like HTTP headers, or building shell commands, for example.

 Having no standard and simple way of writing parsers in the language also contributes for this.
-Specially since you can't easily bend JavaScript to make it more suitable for some of the rich EDSLs that could make expressing parsers easy, as you have in Haskell or Lisps — quasis might fix that, however.
-Parser combinators currently suffer considerably in expressiveness in the language, and PEGs often either use a String to encode the parser or provide a super-set of the JavaScript language.
+Specially since you can't easily bend JavaScript to make it more suitable for some of the rich DSELs that could make expressing parsers easy, as you have in Haskell or Lisps — quasis might fix that, however.
+Parser combinators currently suffer considerably in expressiveness in the language, and PEGs often either use a String to encode the parser (which is often awkward, specially in the presence of semantic predicates) or provide a full compiler for a super-set of the JavaScript language.

 For example, this would be a simplified HTML parser in [OMeta/JS][], a super-set of JavaScript: